LiDMaS: Architecture-Level Modeling of Fault-Tolerant Magic-State Injection in GKP Photonic Qubits: Discussions

-Magic-state preparation in photonic systems has also been explored in detail by Campbell, Browne \cite{campbell2009structure}, and collaborators, particularly in the context of measurement-based implementations and resource-efficient non-Clifford gate synthesis.
-These studies emphasize the theoretical optimality of magic-state distillation protocols and their overhead scaling in qubit-based architectures.
-While these results are foundational, they typically assume abstract error models and do not explicitly incorporate photonic constraints such as finite squeezing or photon-loss-induced erasure.
-In contrast, our work focuses on injection rather than distillation and shows that, in photonic architectures, high logical fidelity can be achieved with minimal overhead through RUS-style injection combined with outer code protection.
-This highlights an alternative pathway in which distillation-heavy pipelines may be deferred or partially replaced by high-quality injected states in sufficiently well-engineered photonic platforms.
+Magic-state preparation has been studied extensively in qubit-based architectures, particularly through distillation protocols and measurement-based constructions \cite{campbell2009structure,bravyi2005universal,campbell2012magic,litinski2019game}.
+These studies emphasize theoretical optimality and overhead scaling under abstract noise models, and they do not explicitly incorporate photonic constraints such as finite squeezing or photon-loss-induced erasure (Table~\ref{tab:lit_comparison}).
+In contrast, our work focuses on injection rather than distillation and shows that, in photonic architectures, high logical fidelity can be achieved with modest overhead through RUS-style injection combined with outer-code protection within the simulated regime.
+This suggests an alternative pathway in which distillation-heavy pipelines could be reduced when injected-state quality is sufficiently high.

 Surface-code-protected photonic architectures have been proposed by Nickerson, Li, and Benjamin \cite{nickerson2014freely}, who analyzed fault-tolerant quantum computation in modular and networked systems subject to photon loss.
-Their work demonstrated that heralded loss can be tolerated efficiently using erasure-aware decoding, significantly relaxing hardware requirements.
+Their work demonstrated that heralded loss can be tolerated efficiently using erasure-aware decoding, significantly relaxing hardware requirements (Table~\ref{tab:lit_comparison}).
 However, their analysis focused primarily on Clifford operations and logical error rates, without explicitly examining non-Clifford gate synthesis or magic-state fidelity.
-Our results align with their conclusions regarding loss tolerance but extend them by showing that, once heralded loss is accounted for, logical magic-state fidelity becomes largely insensitive to moderate loss levels.
+Our results align with their conclusions regarding loss tolerance but extend them by showing that, once heralded loss is accounted for, logical magic-state fidelity is only weakly sensitive to moderate loss levels within the simulated range.
 Instead, finite squeezing emerges as the dominant factor limiting logical quality, a distinction that is made explicit through our sensitivity and phase-boundary analyses.